-Privacy check according to Rel-4 (privacy check in MSC/SGSN) and the additional "privacy check" of GMLC/PPR (as described proposed in this TR) may lead to different results
+Privacy check according to Rel-4 (privacy check in MSC/SGSN) and the additional "privacy check" of GMLC/PPR (as proposed in TR) may lead to different results

-GMLC sends the privacy check request to PPR always sends a result for the privacy check request it received from the GMLC that will be sent to MSC/SGSN.
-If the privacy check was approved by the PPR it will report to GMLC whether
+PPR always sends a result for the privacy check request it received from the GMLC that will be sent to MSC/SGSN.
+If the privacy check was approved by the PPR it will report to GMLC whether the subscriber wants to be notified, verified or is the request allowed without notification.

-Release 5

-- the subscriber wants to be notified, verified or whether is the request is allowed without notification.
 GMLC will use this result and pass it on to the MSC/SGSN as an additional "result" field in the PSL message on the Lg interface.
-There are 3 alternatives how to combine the PPR result with the privacy checking in MSC (Rel-5): - 1.
-MSC shall check as specified in TS 23.271, whether the subscriber has blocked all LCS services, in which case the PPR result shall be rejected.
+There are 3 alternatives how to combine the PPR result with the privacy checking in MSC (Rel-5):

+- 1. MSC shall check as specified in, whether the subscriber has blocked all LCS services, in which case the PPR result shall be rejected.
 In all other cases the PPR result shall be used as described in alternative 3 below, see note 3. - 2.
 MSC shall also perform a privacy check as specified in TS 23.271, Rel-4 in the following cases: - PPR result is not received or MSC does not understand the result. - PPR result is received but not used. - 3.
 MSC receives the PPR result and shall start MT-LR according to the result, see note 3.

 All the alternatives are configurable result handling routines.
 MSC can be configured so that one of alternatives 1, 2 or 3 is defined as default routine for each GMLC that is allowed to request for location from this MSC.
 MSC verifies what GMLCs are allowed to do location as defined in TS 23.271.
 The HLR sends the PPR address per subscriber in the SRI response to GMLC and when a PPR is indicated, the GMLC may select that the privacy check is to be performed in the PPR pointed out by HLR.
 The Home PLMN operator is able to define what is the physical address of the logical entity PPR.
 The operator may even allow the subscriber to specify the location of the PPR and define the corresponding PPR address in the HLR/HSS, but also in this case the interface between PPR and HSS shall be secured.

-This solution is especially feasible in roaming situations, since the PPR address is received from the HLR/HSS and the privacy is always checked in a single point that holds the subscriber subscriber's privacy rules.
+This solution is especially feasible in roaming situations, since the PPR address is received from the HLR/HSS and the privacy is always done in a single point that holds subscriber privacy rules.

 With this architecture alternative, when the PPR holds all the subscribers privacy information and if the privacy check fails the location request can be rejected already at that point.
-This at would means that there is no need to send the location request further to MSC/SGSN This functionality hencewould reduces the MSC/SGSN and the Lg interface capacity load.
+That would mean that there is no need to send the location request further to MSC/SGSN This functionality would reduce the MSC/SGSN and the Lg interface capacity.

-The To insure that there is no inconsistency between privacy settings in HLR and PPR shall be consistent with the privacy settings in PPR, but this is seen as a network management issue outside the scope of this TR., there should be an interface between HLR and PPR.
+To insure that there is no inconsistency between privacy settings in HLR and PPR, there should be an interface between HLR and PPR.
 The interface between PPR and HSS shall also be secured.

-If the GMLC supports this enhanced privacy check functionality including the Lr interface it should informsend that information to HLR about this in the SRI procedure.
-If HLR does not receive such that information is not received it can anticipate the home operator can then know that the enhanced privacy check could not be handled, and the HLR can in this case select to reject the location request if necessary or send routing information to GMLC.eould be rejected already by the HLR.
+If the GMLC supports this enhanced privacy check functionality including Lr interface it should send that information to HLR in SRI procedure.
+If that information is not received the home operator can then know that the enhanced privacy check could not be handled and the location request could be rejected already by the HLR.